How to Make a Backdrop for Food Photography

 Make Sure It’s Clean and Wrinkle-Free

 The backdrop for your food photo doesn’t have to be a professional photography studio setup.
-In fact, you can use almost anything as a background as long as it’s clean and wrinkle-free.
-A few ideas include using a solid color sheet or poster board, a vinyl tablecloth, or an old bedsheet.
-If you’re using a solid color, make sure to choose one that will complement the colors in your food.
+You can use almost anything as a background as long as it’s clean and wrinkle-free.
+A few ideas include using a solid colour sheet or poster board, a vinyl tablecloth, or an old bedsheet.
+If you’re using a solid colour, make sure to choose one that will complement the colours in your food.
 If you’re using a printed fabric, be sure to choose one that has a busy pattern so it won’t distract from the food.
 To keep the background clean and wrinkle-free, put it down on a flat surface and use weights or clamps to hold it in place.

 5. Use Props to Add Interest